 When the model came down off the wall, I was able to shoot the headshot below without any additional lighting adjustments.

-**Be sure to watch the video below for more images and tips.
+**Be sure to watch the video above for more images and tips.

 Develop your images